philanc/luanacha/README.md

-# Lua-Monocypher  - *(work in progress!!)*
+# LuaNacha  - *(work in progress!!)*

-This is intended to be a Lua wrapper for the Monocypher cryptographic library by Loup Vaillant (http://loup-vaillant.fr/projects/monocypher/).
+LuaNacha is a small Lua cryptographic library wrapping the excellent Monocypher cryptographic C library by Loup Vaillant (http://loup-vaillant.fr/projects/monocypher/).

+The Monocypher library is included here.

-Monocypher is heavily based on the NaCl crypto library by Daniel Bernstein and Tanja Lange.
+Monocypher is itself heavily based on the NaCl crypto library by Daniel Bernstein and Tanja Lange.

 Major features and differences with the NaCl library: